-But the early riser will delight more in the effects of dawn, from the higher walks and drives.
-Two roads encircle the lake-the lower one at the water's edge and the upper one at a high elevation on the hillsides.
-We choose the latter, and no sooner have we ascended to a moderate height, than a series of beautiful landscapes is presented to us through openings in the shrubs and trees which border the road.
+Moonlight effects of purely tropical scenery are to be seen to perfection here, where the bold fronds of the palms, the traveller's tree, and the plantains stand in black relief at various elevations in the soft white light.
+But the early riser will delight more in the effects of dawn, from the more elevated walks and drives.
+Two roads encircle the lake-the lower one at the water's edge and the upper one at a high elevation on the hill sides.
+We choose the latter and no sooner have we ascended to a moderate height, than a series of beautiful landscapes is presented to us through openings in the shrubs and trees which border the road.
 As we wind about the varied curves, the ever-changing aspect of the town and surrounding country presents a constant difference of outline and colour which is most enchanting.
 By far the most interesting walk or drive in Kandy is that known as Lady Horton's, from which a distant view of the road just described can be obtained.
 Here we take our stand for a few moments and gaze across the lake at the tea estates upon the opposing slopes.
 There we notice a rugged cliff rising to the height of four thousand one hundred and nineteen feet.
 This is the highest point of the tea-growing district known as Hantanne.
-The estate upon this lofty eminence is called Hantanne estate; it comprises about 300 acres of tea, about 100 of cinchona, and about 600 of uncultivated forest and jungle.
-The adjoining estate, called Oodewelle, is the largest property in the district, and out of a total of 1,181 acres has 817 planted with tea.
-The total extent of the Hantanne district is 12,043 acres, divided into about 50 estates.
-The names of some of these have a familiar sound, such as Richmond Hill, Mount Pleasant, Primrose Hill, Hopewell, Fairieland, while others, such as Gontawalatenne, Doonoomadolawa, and Mapanawatura, are strange to English ears.
+The estate upon this lofty eminence is called Hantanne estate; it comprises about 300 acres of tea, about 100 of cinchona and about 600 of uncultivated forest and jungle.
+The adjoining estate called Oodewelle is the largest property of the district and out of a total of 1,181 acres has 817 planted with tea.
+The total extent of the Hantanne district is 12.043 acres divided into about 50 estates.
+The KANDY.

-64 KANDY.

-One thing in connection with the names of estates strikes the stranger as most curious: the fact that every estate has two names, by one of which only it is known to the coolie labourers and by the other to Europeans.
-So that if you are making your way to Hopewell estate, and ask a coolie-even one who belongs to it-to direct you to Hopewell he will not know where it is; but if you ask for Anthonimally you will be taken direct to the estate which you know as Hopewell.

-Although tea is the chief product of the Hantanne district, it is by no means the only one.
-Many of these acres are planted with cardamons, pepper, cinchona, cacao, nutmegs, and there is even some coffee remaining as a relic of the old days when that product was king.
+names of some of these have a familiar sound, such as Richmond Hill, Mount Pleasant, Primrose Hill, Hopewell, Fairieland, while others are most foreign to English ears, as Gontawalatenne, Doonoomadolawa and Mapanawatura.
+One thing in connection with the names of estates strikes the stranger as most curious: the fact that every estate has two names by one of which only it is known to the cooly labourers and by the other to Europeans.
+So that if you are making your way to Hopewell estate and ask a cooly-even one who belongs to it-to direct you to Hopewell he will not know where it is; but if you ask for Anthonimally you will be taken direct to the estate which you know as Hopewell.
+Although tea is the chief product of the Hantanne district it is by no means the only one.
+Many of these acres are planted with cardamoms, pepper, cinchona, cacao, nutmegs, and there is even some coffee remaining as a memento of the old days when that product was king.
 The uncultivated hill on the left of Hantanne is a point of vantage where magnificent stretches of country may be seen.
-It is commonly known as "Mutton Button," a corruption of its correct name "Mattanapatana."
-The ascent of this hill, which is about 3,200 feet high, is a somewhat arduous task, and occupies from two to three hours; but our exertions are well rewarded by the splendid views which it commands.

-We are, however, still surveying the prospect from
+It is commonly known as "Mutton Button" a corruption of its correct name "Mattanapatana."
+The ascent of this hill which is about 3,200 feet high is a somewhat arduous task and occupies from two to three hours; but our exertions are well rewarded by the splendid views which it commands.
+We are still surveying the prospect from Lady Horton's walk.
+So far our attention has been directed to the heights of Hantanne and "Mutton Button."
+We now turn a little to the right and KANDY.